-Welcome to Part Five of our Web Site Traffic Blueprint article series, where we explain how to grow your business online automatically using the WordPress CMS.
+Welcome to Part 5 of our Website Traffic Blueprint article series, where we show you how to create an automated web traffic machine using WordPress.

-So far, here is what we have covered in this article series:
+So far, here is what we have covered in this series:

-In Part 1, we described the traffic automation process, and explained why using an expertly configured WordPress website or blog is the key to generating automated web traffic …
+In Part 1, we provide an overview of the traffic automation process, and explain why using an expertly configured WordPress site is the key to automating traffic to your site …

-(With an expertly configured WordPress site, all you have to do is post web content consistently to begin bringing new web traffic!)
+(With an expertly configured WordPress website or blog, all you have to do is publish new content on a regular basis to automatically generate more traffic!)

-In Part Two, we discuss the setup phase of the traffic automation process.
-We help you understand the best way to get started if you don’t have a website yet, how to set things up if you already have a site, and what to do if your site has been built using WordPress.
+In Part Two, we look at the setup phase of the blueprint.
+We explain the best way to get started if you don’t have a website yet, how to set things up if you already have a site, and what to do if your existing website has been built with WordPress.

-(In Part 2 we show you how to set up a WordPress web site on your domain)
+(In Part two we show you how to set up WordPress on your domain)

-In Part 4, we looked at ways to automate traffic to your website with different WordPress plugins.
+In Part 4, we discussed ways to automate traffic to your website with WordPress plugins.

-In this article, we look at ways to optimize the traffic system using different tools and methods.
+In this article, we look at ways to optimize the traffic system with different tools and strategies.

-In addition to having an expertly configured WordPress website, the key to generating high-quality traffic on a consistent basis is having a clearly-defined business vision, sound digital planning, and good systems and process in place.
+In addition to having an expertly configured WordPress website, the key to generating successfully on a consistent basis is having a clear business vision, great digital planning, and great systems in place.

-(Automating traffic is the product of having a clear business vision, planning, and great systems)
+(Generating regular traffic is the product of a business vision, planning, and systems)

 Let’s review briefly the systems that will help you grow and manage new traffic.

-- Business Systems – The systems and processes used to manage and respond to new traffic.
+- Business Systems – The systems and processes used to manage and respond to traffic.

-Your marketing systems consist of the processes and methods used to create traffic for your business.
-You can test your marketing systems by asking questions such as:
+Your marketing systems consist of the processes and methods used to create traffic for your website.
+You can test your online marketing systems by asking questions such as:

-- What resources and portion of your marketing budget will you apply to these channels?
+- How will you apportion your marketing budget and resources to these channels?

-- Who will create your content and marketing campaigns?
+- How will you create your content, sales funnels, and marketing campaigns?

-- How will you test and measure the results of your marketing campaigns?
+- How will you test and measure the results of your online marketing campaigns?

 During the setup and configuration phase, you would have installed an analytics program (e.g. Google Analytics).
-If you’re just starting out, you may want to consider investing in some paid advertising (e.g. pay-per-click ads) to help you generate some intelligence.
-If you’re tracking your marketing campaigns correctly, this should yield some actionable data, such as the keywords people are searching online to find your website, which you can use to create content better targeted to your audience.
+If you’re just starting out, you may want to consider investing in some paid advertising (e.g. pay-per-click ads) to help you generate some data, such as the keyword phrases people are searching online to find your website, which you can use to create content targeted specifically to your audience’s needs.

-Your technical systems and processes keep your web presence optimized for receiving new traffic.
-There’s no point driving traffic to your website if your site is constantly down or your web pages are taking a long time to load.
+Your technical systems and processes keep your online presence up and running for receiving new traffic.
+There’s no point sending traffic to your website if your site is down or your pages are taking a very long time to load.

-Your technical systems need to handle areas like webhosting, site maintenance and support, installing, configuring, and updating software (e.g. plugins), customization, integration, troubleshooting, etc.
+Your systems need to be able to adequately handle areas like webhosting, site maintenance and support, installing, configuring, and updating software (e.g. plugins), integration, customization, troubleshooting, etc.

 - Who is looking after my webhosting?

-- Who looks after my website and keeps my site, plugins, themes, etc. maintained and up-to-date?
+- Who looks after my website and keeps my site maintained and up-to-date?

-- Who will fix errors, troubleshoot problems, provide technical support and advice, etc. should any problems occur?
+- Who will fix errors, troubleshoot problems, provide technical support and advice, etc. should things go wrong?

-Many potential issues can be minimized if your planning and setup and configuration phases have been done correctly.
-Like all technology, however, you should expect to face problems.
+Many potential problems can be minimized if your website planning process and setup and configuration phases have been done correctly.
+Like all technology, however, you can expect problems.
 Your technical systems need to be robust enough to handle these.

-You need good business systems and processes to help you manage and respond to new traffic.
-These include:
+Your business systems help you manage and respond to traffic.
+This includes: